Contents

 Inside of the Yurt

 Various different coverings are used for the floor of the yurt.
-Some have patterned felt mats known as tekimet; others have mats woven from bulrushes (jeken) known as shıpta, or qamıs, known as boyra.
-Still others have a large woven mat made from patterned woollen strips sewn together side to side, known as alasha.
+Some have patterned felt mats known as tekiymet; others have mats woven from bulrushes (jeken) known as shıpta, or qamıs, known as boyra.
+Still others have a large woven mat made from patterned woollen strips sewn together side to side, known as an alasha.
 Sometimes an alasha is tied to the kerege as a wall decoration.

 The yurt is divided (in a metaphorical not a physical sense) into three sections.
 The place of honour is known as the to'r and this is opposite to the yurt entrance.
 This is where the owner receives guests.
 The other divisions are labelled from the point of view of someone sitting at the to'r looking towards the door.
 The male half is the on' jaq or right side.
 Male accoutrements such as saddles, bridles etc. were kept here.
 The female half is the sol jaq or left side.
 Equipment for food preparation was kept here.
-This may include a manual mill (digirman), bags for provisions (shanash) hung onto the kerege and containers made of pumpkin for storing water.
+This may include a manual mill (digirman), bags for provisions (shanash) hung onto the kerege, and containers made of hollowed-out pumpkin for storing water.
 Cutlery and other kitchen items were stored in kergi.
 These were large bags woven in a variety of techniques.

-Yurt interior at Bozatau
+Yurt interior at Bozataw

-The interior of a yurt at Bozataw
+The interior of a yurt at Bozataw.

 There is generally very little furniture in a yurt.
 The most common item is the sandıq.
 This is a carved or painted wooden chest used for storage.
 The bedding, thin quilted mats known as ko'rpe, with bright cotton covers is normally stored on top of the sandıq.
 A qarshın is also sometimes found on top of the sandıq.
 This is a pile-faced bag used for storing the family’s clothing.